-|Installation||Quicker to install, even less than a minute||Installation process is a bit longer as compare to Django|
+|Installation||Quicker to install, even less than a minute||The installation process is a bit longer as compared to Django|

-|Learning||Curve is small due to the better readability of code||Curve is steep as lots of independent concepts to master|
+|Learning||The curve is small due to the better readability of the code||The curve is steep as there are lots of independent concepts to master|

-Both Django vs Ruby On Rails are excellent frameworks for web development.
-They provide a healthy support for clean code and help reduce time spent on common activities.
+Both of them are excellent frameworks for web development.
+They provide nutritional support for clean code and help reduce time spent on everyday activities.
 Design principles at the core of both Django vs Ruby On Rails frameworks make them an ideal choice for rapid application development.
-Anyone familiar with the Python language tends to choose Django framework and same holds true for a Ruby person.
+Anyone familiar with Python tends to choose the Django framework, and the same holds for a Ruby person.

 The decision to choose the framework comes down to which language the developer prefers or which principle needs to follow: convention over configuration or explicit is better than implicit.